livingingroups/cocomo/README.md

 ## Dataset structure

-The library is built for datasets that have a standardized "matrix format", containing the following objects:
+The library is built for movement (typically GPS) datasets that have a standardized "matrix format", containing the following objects:

 `xs`: matrix of x coordinates (UTM eastings) of all individuals in a group or population (rows) at every time point (columns) xs[i,t] gives the x / easting position of individual i at time point t